The Corporate Tax Planning Law Review: Colombia

 Partnerships and consortiums, among others, are joint venture agreements not deemed to be CIT taxpayers.
 Consequently, the parties to these types of agreements must assess their CIT liability according to their participation in the joint venture agreement.
-In addition, each party must comply with formal duties, such as keeping record of the activities developed by virtue of the agreement, to support the income, costs and expenses incurred.
+In addition, each party must comply with formal duties, such as keeping records of the activities developed by virtue of the agreement, to support the income, costs and expenses incurred.

 Private equity funds and collective investment funds are not taxpayers either.
 If certain requirements are met, participants in these funds will also defer income taxation until the funds are distributed.
 The 2018 and 2019 tax reforms established requirements to achieve deferral, to avoid funds being used for the sole purpose of deferring taxation.

-The current general CIT rate is 32 per cent,3 while capital gains are taxed at a 10 per cent rate.
-Only financial entities are subject to an additional CIT surcharge of 4 per cent for 2020, 3 per cent for 2021 and 2022.
-On the contrary, certain activities and special regimes benefit from preferential CIT rates.
+Certain activities and special regimes benefit from preferential CIT rates.
 Hotels, book publishers and theme parks are subject to a 9 per cent CIT rate if certain requirements are met.
-Free trade zones are subject to a 20 per cent CIT rate, and mega-investments generating at least 400 jobs and investing at least US$270 million (approximately) are subject to a 27 per cent CIT plus an exclusion of dividend tax for their shareholders.
+Free trade zones are subject to a 20 per cent CIT rate, and mega-investments generating at least 400 jobs and investing at least US$285 million (approximately)2 are subject to a 27 per cent CIT rate plus an exclusion of dividend tax for their shareholders.
 The mega-investments regime also implies the execution of tax stability agreements between the state and the investor, guaranteeing the stability of this preferential treatment.

 The 2018 and 2019 tax reforms established a 10-year CIT exemption for investments in agriculture.
 The most recent tax reforms also established an income tax exemption, for a five-year period, for certain eligible enterprises of the 'orange economy', which is related to creative activities and added value technologies activities strictly defined by the legislation.
-In both cases, it is necessary to fulfil requirements related a minimum investment and job creation.
+In both cases, it is necessary to fulfil requirements relating to minimum job creation.

-Besides the regular deductibility requirements, costs and expenses incurred abroad by Colombian taxpayers are subject to a limitation of 15 per cent of the taxpayer's net taxable income assessed without taking into account these deductible items.
-This limitation is not applicable where the payment has been subject to withholding tax and corresponds to certain interest payments (deemed from a foreign source) or when it corresponds to payments made in connection with the import of movable tangible property).
-Additionally, payments to a foreign home office are only deductible in Colombia if they were subject to withholding tax and the transfer-pricing regime.
+In addition to the regular deductibility requirements, costs and expenses incurred abroad by Colombian taxpayers are subject to a limitation of 15 per cent of the taxpayer's net taxable income assessed without considering these deductible items.
+This limitation is not applicable where the payment has been subject to withholding tax, when it corresponds to certain interest payments (deemed from a foreign source) or when it corresponds to payments made in connection with the import of movable tangible property.
+In addition, payments to a foreign parent entity are deductible in Colombia only if they were subject to withholding tax and the transfer pricing regime.

-Besides the double taxation relief that will be explained below, the Colombian tax regime provides a foreign tax credit applicable to Colombian taxpayers obliged to pay CIT abroad with regard to their foreign-source income.
+In addition to double taxation relief, which will be explained below, the Colombian tax regime provides a foreign tax credit applicable to Colombian taxpayers obliged to pay CIT abroad with regard to their foreign-source income.
 The tax paid abroad can be credited towards the Colombian CIT liability, provided that the amount does not exceed it.

 Dividends and other repatriation mechanisms

 In addition to CIT, the distribution of dividends is subject to dividends tax at different rates depending on the characteristics of the beneficiary.
 Dividends paid to foreign companies or individuals are subject to a 10 per cent withholding tax.
-Dividends paid to Colombian tax residents (individuals) are subject to a 10 per cent dividends tax applicable to the amount exceeding approximately US$2,700.
+Dividends paid to Colombian tax residents (individuals) are subject to a 10 per cent dividends tax applicable to the amount exceeding approximately US$3,000.
 Dividends distributed to Colombian companies are subject to a 7.5 per cent withholding tax (applicable only in the first distribution between Colombian companies), creditable towards further distributions to the ultimate beneficiary (individual or foreign investor).

-The winding-up of Colombian companies is a taxable event for their shareholders.
-The applicable tax is calculated on the excess of the distribution over the adjusted equity contributions – the rate is 32 per cent if the stake has been owned for less than two years and 10 per cent if the stake has been owned for two years or longer.
+The winding up of Colombian companies is a taxable event for their shareholders.
+The applicable tax is calculated on the excess of the distribution over the adjusted equity contributions.
+The rate is 35 per cent if the stake has been owned for less than two years and 10 per cent if the stake has been owned for two years or longer.

 Double tax agreements

-Currently Colombia has double tax agreements (DTAs) with 17 jurisdictions.
+Currently, Colombia has double tax agreements (DTAs) with 18 jurisdictions.
 The application of DTAs is a valuable tool to prevent double taxation and reduce the tax liability of foreigners undertaking business in Colombia.
-The following table4 summarises the main features of Colombia's DTA network.
+The following table summarises the main features of Colombia's DTA network.